abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map.md

 ## Published Language

-This kind of integration provides a language from upstream to describe and formalize the details of integration in which downstream can use it. *Published Language* often used alongside the *Open Host Service*.
+This kind of integration provides a language from Upstream to describe and formalize the details of integration in which Downstream can use it. *Published Language* often used alongside the *Open Host Service*.